Cipscis/base-package/README.md

 Assets used for the package's documentation, such as CSS and JavaScript, are contained in `/docs/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.

 The `/docs/assets/js` folder contains a `src` folder and a `dist` folder.
 Any JavaScript or TypeScript files inside the `src` folder are bundled into the `dist` folder.
-By default, Webpack is configured to look for a single entry point at `/docs/assets/js/src/docs-script.ts`, which is bundled into `/docs/assets/js/dist/docs-script.bundle.js`.
+By default, esbuild is configured to look for a single entry point at `/docs/assets/js/src/docs-script.ts`, which is bundled into `/docs/assets/js/dist/docs-script.bundle.js`.
 You can use either JavaScript or TypeScript entry points for your documentation.

 ### Backend assets